Manish06097/Ai-Sementic-Search/readme.md

 - [x] **Multi-lingual Support**: The search engine could support multiple languages, allowing users to search for documents in different languages.
 - [x] **Synonym Expansion**: The search engine could include a synonym expansion feature that expands the user's query to include similar words and phrases.
-- [x ] **Document Ranking**: The search engine could rank the search results based on their relevance to the user's query.
+- [x] **Document Ranking**: The search engine could rank the search results based on their relevance to the user's query.
-- [x ] **Entity Extraction**: The search engine could include an entity extraction feature that identifies and extracts entities like people, places, and organizations from the search results.
+- [x] **Entity Extraction**: The search engine could include an entity extraction feature that identifies and extracts entities like people, places, and organizations from the search results.
 - [ ] **Integration with Third-Party Services**: The search engine could be integrated with third-party services like Google Drive or Dropbox to provide a more comprehensive search experience.
 - [ ] **Customizable Search Index**: The search engine could allow users to choose what text they want to be searched from and create a customized search index.